dricaveloso/colmena/README.md

 If you are curious to know how we did it, please check [the official docs](https://www.npmjs.com/package/tailwindcss-rtl)

 ## Building and deployment

 At colmena, we use gitlab as the main DEVOPS platform, where we build, test, and deploy each version independently and test it before merges occur.

 The building process happens with the help of docker, where we use the main `Dockerfile` to containerize your codebase.
 (We use node:16-alpine image and as a result, we recommend that you also use node-16 on your local machine as well to ensure version compatibility...)
 Your application will be tested (Work in progress) and then pushed to docker with a unique id (we call it `tag` in docker and it is the same as the git `commit_ref_id`)

+## Documentation

+People can get help with your project consulting [gitlab documentation](https://git.colmena.network/maia/frontend/)

+Colmena nitiative was born as a response to the Covid-19 pandemic.
+In January 2021 DW Akademie and the Mexican NGO Redes por la Diversidad, Equidad y Sustentabilidad A.C. teamed up with a group of brazilian developers to prepare the ground for the first phase of the project: a one year co-creation sprint, together with media partners from Africa, the Middle East and Latin America.
+The work was supported by the German Federal Ministry of Economic development and Cooperation (BMZ) as part of the Global Crisis Initiative (GKI).
+With the launch of the first version in April 2022.

+## List of contributors

+(alphabetical order)

+Adriana Veloso Meireles
+Carlos Henrique Gontijo Paulino
+Jean Habib
+Nidhal Abidi
+Nilson Rocha
+Patrick Oliveira
+Rafael Diniz
+Thalita Coutinho
+Vinicius Gusmão
+Wafi Ben Jeddou